ProteinGym/proteingym-base/README.md

 >>> manifest.name
 'NEIME_2019'
 >>> dataset = Dataset.from_manifest(manifest)
->>> dataset.assays is not None and dataset.structure is not None True
+>>> dataset.assays is not None and dataset.structures is not None True

 ```